 Educational & Outreach Activities

-Data collection in the Fermented Feed study did not begin in 2018, but the study was introduced to participants of a Farm Walk event coordinated by the Washington State University Food Systems Team and Washington Tilth.
-The event was hosted at Foothills Farm on 9th July 2018.
+The Fermented Feed study was first introduced to members of the public during a Farm Walk event coordinated by the Washington State University Food Systems Team and Washington Tilth in 2018.
+The event was hosted at Foothills Farm on 9th July.
 There were 20 participants.
 Matt Steinman, the owner-manager of Foothills, showed the participants his feed fermentation equipment and demonstrated his feed delivery system: a tank of fermented slurry is transported on a trailer behind a gator to the field, where it is piped into troughs as the gator slowly drives down the field.
 With this system, feed delivery to a 500-bird flock takes just thirty minutes.
 However, the fermentation process represents extra labor and equipment relative to feeding dry mash, creating an incentive for Matt to find out whether it is worthwhile.